 Nutritional Benefits of Plums

-Plums are not a very nutrient-dense fruit, but they can be a good source of vitamins A and C. Vitamin C is an important antioxidant that supports a healthy immune system.
+Plums are not a very nutrient-dense fruit, but they can be a good source of vitamins A, and C. Vitamin C is an important antioxidant that supports a healthy immune system.
 It is also useful in reducing inflammation and maintaining healthy bones and cartilage.

 Plums are also a source of fiber, which is important for maintaining healthy digestion, reducing constipation, and helping to control blood sugar levels.
 The water content of plums is also quite high, so they can make a hydrating and refreshing snack for dogs, just like they do for us.

 But plum flesh does have high sugar content, so take care and always feed in moderation, as too much sugar can lead to weight gain and obesity, which can increase their risk of developing other health problems such as diabetes.
+Additionally, some fruits, including plums, contain xylitol, which is toxic to canines.

 How Do I Feed My Dog Plums?

 Fruit should always be washed before being fed to a dog.
-This will remove any dirt as well as to wash away the residue of any pesticides or nasty chemicals.
+This will remove any dirt as well as wash away the residue of any pesticides or nasty chemicals.

-The pit of plum can be very harmful, so you must remove it before feeding a plum to your dog.
+The pit of a plum can be very harmful, so you must remove it before feeding a plum to your dog.
 Be sure to dispose of the pit immediately so that Fido cannot get his paws on it.
 The plum should then be sliced to avoid choking.

 How Often Can I Feed My Dog Plums?

 Plums, like all treats and snacks, should be enjoyed in moderation.
 Your pup can enjoy a few slices of plum up to a couple of times a week, but no more than this.
 Even though we know fruit is healthy and packed full of nutrition, our dogs don’t need to eat the same amount as we do to stay healthy.
+Even though fruits and vegetables are safe and healthy choices for humans, not all are safe or beneficial to dogs, so it is important owners learn more before giving their pets human foods.

 Are Plums Bad for Dogs?